Massimo Stiavelli

-Massimo Stiavelli (b.
-12 May 1961, Montecatini Terme (Pistoia), Italy) is an Italian-American astronomer who spent most of his career at the Space Telescope Science Institute in Baltimore (STScI, MD, USA).
+Massimo Stiavelli (born 12 May 1961, Montecatini Terme (Pistoia), Italy) is an Italian-American astronomer who spent most of his career at the Space Telescope Science Institute in Baltimore (STScI, MD, USA).
 He has worked in both theoretical and observational astrophysics, as well as participated in the development of instruments for the Hubble Space Telescope and the James Webb Space Telescope mission.
-He is a Foreign Member of the Italian Accademia Nazionale dei Lincei and a fellow of the American Association for the Advancement of Science.
+He is a Foreign Member of the Italian Accademia Nazionale dei Lincei, a fellow of the Royal Astronomical Society, and a fellow of the American Association for the Advancement of Science.

 Education and career

-Stiavelli studied physics at the University of Pisa and at the Scuola Normale Superiore di Pisa, where he received a PhD in Physics in 1986.
+Stiavelli studied physics at the University of Pisa and at the Scuola Normale Superiore di Pisa, where he received a PhD in physics in 1986.
 At the Scuola Normale Superiore, he worked under the supervision of Luigi Arialdo Radicati di Brozolo and Giuseppe Bertin.
 Following his PhD, he was a postdoctoral research assistant at Rutgers University, a Fellow at the European Southern Observatory in Garching (Germany), and a researcher at the Scuola Normale Superiore.
 He joined the Space Telescope Science Institute in 1995 as a European Space Agency Astronomer and later as an STScI Astronomer.
 He became the acting Mission Head for the James Webb Space Telescope in 2012.
 He was confirmed as the Mission Head in 2013.
 He led the development of the science and flight operations for the James Webb Space Telescope (JWST) at STScI.
 For his work on JWST he received the NASA Outstanding Public Leadership Medal in 2022.
 Stiavelli has been interviewed by the American Institute of Physics for their oral history project.

 Research

-Stiavelli’s research in the field of cosmology focuses on the formation and evolution of galaxies and central black holes.
+Stiavelli's research in the field of cosmology focuses on the formation and evolution of galaxies and central black holes.
 In 2004, he was the Home Lead for the Hubble Ultra-Deep Field.
-Most of Stiavelli’s research since 2004 has been on high-redshift galaxies.
-Among his most notable PhD students are Tommaso Treu, now at UCLA, and Claudia Scarlata, now at the University of Minnesota.
+Most of Stiavelli's research since 2004 has been on high-redshift galaxies.